Siouan languages: Family division

-Siouan languages can be grouped into the Western Siouan languages and Catawban languages.
-The Western Siouan languages can be divided into Missouri River languages (such as Crow and Hidatsa), Mandan, Mississippi River languages (such as Dakotan, Chiwere-Winnebago, and Dhegihan languages), and Ohio Valley Siouan branches.
-The Catawban languages consist only of Catawban and Woccon.
+Siouan languages can be grouped into Western Siouan languages and Catawban.

+The Western Siouan languages are typically subdivided into Missouri River languages (such as Crow and Hidatsa), Mandan, Mississippi River languages (such as Dakota, Chiwere-Ho-Chunk, and Dhegihan languages), and Ohio Valley Siouan languages (Ofo, Biloxi, and Tutelo).
+The Catawban branch consists of Catawban and Woccon.

+Charles F. Voegelin established, on the basis of linguistic evidence, that Catawban was divergent enough from the other Siouan languages, including neighboring Siouan languages of the Piedmont and Appalachia, to be considered a distinct branch.
+Voegelin proposes that Biloxi, Ofo and Tutelo consistute one group which he terms Ohio Valley Siouan.
+This group includes various historical languages spoken by Siouan peoples not only in the Ohio River Valley, but across the Appalachian Plateau and into the Piedmont regions of present-day Virginia and the Carolinas.
+Some of these groups migrated or were displaced great distances following European contact, ending up as far afield as present-day Ontario and southern Mississippi.
+Collectively, Siouan languages of Appalachia and the Piedmont are sometimes grouped under the term Tutelo, Tutelo-Saponi, or Yesah (Yesa:sahį) as the language historically spoken by the Monacan, Manahoac, Haliwa-Saponi, and Occaneechi peoples.

 Proto-Siouan

+Proto-Siouan is the reconstructed ancestor of all modern Siouan languages.

 Previous proposals

 There is a certain amount of comparative work in Siouan–Catawban languages.
 Wolff (1950–51) is among the first and more complete works on the subject.
 Wolff reconstructed the system of proto-Siouan, and this was modified by Matthews (1958).
 The latter's system is shown below: